mhgolkar/Melon_Green/Documentation/2_Upload_Melon_Green_to_AVR.md

 ![](2_Upload_Melon_Green_to_AVR/Compile_Code.gif)

-After a while, IDE's Status-bar says "Done compiling" & you have new `.hex` files in `\Melon_Green` directory, right by `.ino` file.
-All right.
-Now we are going to Upload it.
+After a while, IDE's Status-bar says "Done compiling" & you have new `.hex` files in `\Melon_Green` directory, right by the `.ino` file's side.

 ### Step 3.